s4m520/Face-and-Object-Detection/README.md

 This project demonstrates two detection applications built with OpenCV in Python:
 - **Face Detection:** Detects faces using the Haar Cascade Classifier.
-- **Object Detection:** Identifies and labels up to 80 object classes using the YOLOv3 (You Only Look Once) deep learning model.
+- **Object Detection:** Identifies and labels up to 80 object classes using the Ultralytics YOLO11n (You Only Look Once v11) deep-learning model.

 <br>